-How many other flavors were not included in this study, so it's unknown how safe they may be.
+Now, many other flavors were not included in this study, so it's unknown how safe they may be.

-Last May, researchers from Vanderbilt-Ingram Cancer Center in Nashville found e-cig smoke to increase one’s risk of bladder cancer.
+In a previous study, researchers from Vanderbilt-Ingram Cancer Center in Nashville found e-cig smoke to increase one’s risk of bladder cancer.

 In 2015, the University of Minnesota identified chemicals commonly found in e-cig vapor to include:

 Although electronic cigarette “juice” may appear safe, it could produce harmful chemicals once heated to become a vapor.

 A lethal dose of nicotine for an adult ranges from 30-60 mg and varied for children (0.5-1.0 mg/kg can be a lethal dosage for adults, and 0.1 mg/kg for children).
 E-cigs, depending on their strengths (0 – 5.4%) could contain up to 54 mg of nicotine per cartridge (a 1.8% e -cig would contain 18mg/ml).